MikiWolfe/SvelteKit-Testing-Ground/README.md

 # Magic Box
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
-A box that changes colors and sizes when the button is clicked Repository name: magic-box
+A box that changes colors, sizes, and position on the screen when the button is clicked.
+Repository name: magic-box

 ## Table of Contents: